JeremiahJRRoss/searchgoat-hex/README.md

 searchgoat-hex is a minimal Python adapter for querying Cribl Search and returning pandas DataFrames.
 It works both locally (for development/testing) and in Hex notebooks (for production analytics).

+## How not to use searchgoat (a very clear disclaimer)
+If you are query someone else's data (e.g. an employer, client, customer) you should never do anything that breaks their policies.
+ - There are legal compliance and governance requirements
+ - There are security requirements
+ - Data that lives in Cribl Search may not be suitable for the platform you are pulling that data into.
+Think about it before you do it.
+ -
+Use this tool with great discretion and always be mindful of your security posture.
+Don't just trust, verify!

 ---

 ## Table of Contents